telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/adjust-row-heights-for-grid-with-locked-columns.md

 The example below demonstrates how to create a adjust row heights for a Grid with locked columns with a column template that uses ng-if.

-When the scenario involves locked columns, and the column template content is initially hidden via ng-if directive, showing it later can cause an issue with proper calculating the row heights for the locked and unlocked parts of the Grid.
+In such cases, showing the content later might cause issues related to the proper calculation of the row heights for the locked and unlocked parts of the Grid.
+To avoid such possible behavior, when the scope value that controls the visibility of the template content is changed, conditionally call the [`resize()`](/api/javascript/kendo#methods-resize) and [`refresh()`](/api/javascript/ui/grid#methods-refresh) methods of the Grid in its [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.

-This can be avoided with conditional calls to the Grid [`resize()`](api/javascript/kendo#methods-resize) and [`refresh()`](/api/javascript/ui/grid#methods-refresh) methods when the scope value, controlling the visibility of the template content is changed, and in the Grid's [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.
+This can be avoided with conditional calls to the Grid [`resize()`](/api/javascript/kendo#methods-resize) and [`refresh()`](/api/javascript/ui/grid#methods-refresh) methods when the scope value, controlling the visibility of the template content is changed, and in the Grid's [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.

 ###### Example